A complete characterization of testable hypotheses

 In the first example above, the TV closure was not large enough.
 In the second example, the standard weak closure was too large.
-Our main result employs a type of closure that lies in between (in strength) the standard weak and strong closures: we take the closure in the \emph{weak-$*$ topology on $\ba$}, the space of bounded finitely additive measures.
-The formal definitions are reviewed in Section~\ref{sec:ba-and-proofs}, but let us give some intuition here.
+Our main result employs a type of closure that lies in between (in strength) the standard weak and strong closures: we take the closure in the \emph{weak-$*$ topology on $\ba$}, the space of bounded finitely additive measures. {In this topology, convergence of $\mu_\alpha$ to $\mu$ is equivalent to convergence of $\E_{\mu_\alpha}[f]$ to $\E_\mu[f]$ for all bounded measurable functions $f$.} The formal definitions are reviewed further in Section~\ref{sec:ba-and-proofs}.

+Let us give some intuition for why the weak-$*$ topology arises naturally.
 Suppose a test $\phi$ has risk $R(\phi) = r$, so that $\E_\mu[\phi] + \E_\nu[1-\phi] \le r$ for all $\mu \in \Pcal$ and $\nu \in \Qcal$, and $r$ is the smallest number with this property.
 This inequality remains true for all $\mu, \nu$ in the convex hulls $\conv(\Pcal), \conv(\Qcal)$, and then for all $\mu, \nu$ in the \emph{closures} of the convex hulls---assuming the closures are taken in a topology for which the expectation $\E_\mu[\phi]$ is continuous in $\mu$.
 The significance of the weak-$*$ topology on $\ba$ is that it is the \emph{weakest} topology with this property for any test $\phi$.
 Thus the weak-$*$ convex closures $\cconv(\Pcal), \cconv(\Qcal)$ are the \emph{largest} extensions of $\Pcal, \Qcal$ that preserve the risk of any test $\phi$.
 It is the distance between these closures that matters for the minimal achievable risk.
 While this motivates the use of the weak-$*$ topology, it does not explain why the space $\ba$ is needed.
 This is indeed a more subtle matter, which we address further in Section~\ref{sec:ba-and-proofs}.

-We now state our main result giving a quantitative characterization of testable hypotheses in the spirit of Le~Cam and Kraft.
+We now state our main result giving a quantitative characterization of testable hypotheses.
 (We recall later in \eqref{eq:TV-dist-formula-proof-section} how the TV distance is defined in $\ba$.)